na-na-hi/renget/archive/pixibots.md

 ### Known issues

-- Standard prompt is not compatible with cards written in first-person POV OOTB.
+- Standard prompt is not compatible with cards written in first-person POV.
 I was not able to get the model to auto-detect the POV without outright calling it first-person.
 Even then, the model seemed to get confused easily and started talking as {{user}} in responses.
-- There might still be OOC - prefill-like text, content warnings, etc. Maybe fixed?
-Let me know if you get this.
+- There might still be OOC: prefill-like text, content warnings, etc. Maybe fixed?
+Let me know if you ever get this.

 ## Cards

 First, some notes:

 - All cards **Female** and **OC**.
 Lots of minigirl content, but a fair bit of normal-sized girls too if you're not into that.
 - Some use a **system prompt override** to ensure intended formatting, POV of the narrator and the writing style.
 Make sure your JB doesn't break if this feature is used.
 You can confirm this by checking that the **Main** section under **Quick Prompts Edit** contains no tags or other critical structure, just a simple explanation of what the model is expected to do (or nothing at all, that also works).
 - Most cards are compatible with both male and female **personas**.
 Set a persona, or the model will attempt to guess details like your gender and appearance.